PelionIoT/manifest-tool/README.md

 Both methods of creating a manifest use the defaults created in `manifest-tool init`.
 You can override each default using an input file or command-line arguments.
 See below for more details.

-Once `manifest-tool update prepare` has been executed the manifest file is automatically uploaded to Mbed Cloud and you can then create and start an update campaign using the Mbed Cloud portal.
+Once `manifest-tool update prepare` has been executed the manifest file is automatically uploaded to Device Management and you can then create and start an update campaign using the Device Management portal.

+### External signing tool

+The documentation can be found [here](https://cloud.mbed.com/docs/current/updating-firmware/external-signing-tools.html).

 ### Debugging Installation